 They intently watched as he skinned, gutted, and spit them on greenwood stakes.

 As the meat roasted, he drew out their story.
 While Jonathan had been away, Melazera hadpersecuted the followers of J’shua in his domain.

 The eldest lad was in his fifteenth year.
 The youngest, twins, in their seventh.
 Their parents had been arrested at a circle gathering and taken to Farr Castle six moons ago.

-Jonathan felt moved to help them.
-He prayed for guidance.
+Jonathan prayed again for guidance.

 I could take them to the Knights’ School, but half are too young… or, take them with me, but they would be in danger if – when – I am chased again.
 Or…

 The last alternative was so obvious, he did not even form the words in his mind.
 Nor did he require the still, small voice’s confirmation.
 He knew it was the right choice.